INSTANT POT TAPIOCA PUDDING (from PALEO COOKING WITH YOUR INSTANT POT COOKBOOK)

 - Pour water into the stainless steel basin and lower in the steaming rack.

-- Combine all of the ingredients in an oven proof glass bowl and stir (you can make directly in the stainless but omit the 1 cup water)
+- Combine all of the ingredients in an oven proof glass bowl and stir (you can make directly in the stainless but only use 1/2 cup water)

 - Lower the bowl onto top of the steaming rack and secure the lid